Cardo: Etymology

-“Cardo” is the Latin word for "hinge".
+"Cardo" is the Latin word for "hinge".
 Being the hinge the turning point of the doors, the word cardo would also be used to designate other “turning points”, like the North Pole of the sky, or the four cardinal directions (quattuor cardines orbis terrarum).

-Also the “the principal line laid down in surveying land was called cardo", which is also applied to the first street of a city: the street around which the city would be structured.
+Also "the principal line laid down in surveying land was called cardo", which is also applied to the first street of a city: the street around which the city would be structured.

 Most Roman cities also had a decumanus maximus, an east–west street that served as a secondary main street.
-Due to varying geography, in some cities the decumanus is the main street and the cardo is secondary, but in general the cardo maximus served as the primary street.
+Depending on local conditions, in some cities the decumanus was the main street and the cardo was secondary, but in general the cardo maximus served as the primary street.
 The forum was normally located at, or close to, the intersection of the decumanus and the cardo.

+Historically the cardo-decumanus grid plan was invented by the famous ancient Greek architect and urban planner Hippodamus of Miletus.